arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 07/26/2018 22:30 (UTC)`.
+The last change was detected on `Friday 07/27/2018 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code